Library News Archive From December 2025

 Know Your Rights / Conozca Sus Derechos

 Know your rights!
-There are protections and rights that everyone in the United States share, regardless of immigration status.
-Plus, there are organizations and programs that can help with the citizenship process.
+There are protections and rights that everyone in the United States shares, regardless of immigration status.
+There are also organizations and programs that can help with the citizenship process.
 Visit the Library's website for more information.

 From the Berkeley History Room @ Central